siefkenj/IBLODEs/book/typst/modules/module2.typ

 == Accuracy of Euler's Method

 When using Euler's method, in general, smaller step sizes produce more accurate approximations.
-And, when taking a limit towards an infinitely small step size, the approximation converges to an exact solution.#footnote[As long as there is a solution to converge to...]
+And, when taking a limit towards an infinitesimally small step size, the approximation converges to an exact solution.#footnote[As long as there is a solution to converge to...]

 For example, consider the initial value problem $y'(t) = sin(5 t)$ with $y(0)=0.8$.
 We can solve